ZUY419/Fruit-Market/README.md

 This is a market.
 It sells fruit.
-It has price and categoties in our intput and output.
+It has price and categoties in our input and output.